Why do people seek therapy?

 What can I expect in a therapy session?

 Every therapy session is unique and caters to each individual and their specific needs.
 Sessions last 45-50 minutes.
+Is therapy confidential?

 In general, the law protects the confidentiality of all communications between a client and a psychotherapist.
 Information is not disclosed without written permission.
 However, there are number of exceptions to this rule.
 Exceptions include: